dan64/vs-deoldify/README.md

 ## Comparison of Models ##

 Taking inspiration from the article published on Habr: [Mode on: Comparing the two best colorization AI's](https://habr.com/en/companies/ruvds/articles/568426/).
-I decide to use it to get the refence images and the images obtained obtained using ColTran + TensorFlow 2.4.1 (Model T241) to extende hes analysis to include the models implemented in this filter.
+I decide to use it to get the refence images and the images obtained using the [ColTran](https://github.com/google-research/google-research/tree/master/coltran) model, to extend the analysis to include the models implemented in this filter.

 The added Models are: